Skip to main content

 Referral Process

-In secondary programs, letters of invitation are sent to Grade 8 students upon teacher recommendation.
-The referral process takes place from December through February and includes a student writing component.
+In secondary programs, students in Grade 8 may be identified by school staff as benefiting from gifted programming.
+A referral is completed at the school and submitted to the SAGE committee.
+The referral process takes place from December through March and includes a student writing component.
 Referred students can indicate which collegiate they would prefer to attend.

 Contact

-For questions, please contact Colleen Dauvin by phone at 306-683-8223 or by email at [email protected].
+For questions, please email Colleen Dauvin at [email protected].